 There are some questions that might help you decide if you should pay off low-interest debt early:

 - Is your emergency fund fully funded?

-- What medium term goals do you have?
-Do you want to buy a home, buy rental property, start a business, go back to school?
+- What medium-term goals do you have?
+Do you want to buy a home, buy a rental property, start a business, go back to school?
 Can you still afford those things if you’re putting all of your extra money to debt repayment?

 - Can any of your debt be forgiven?
 If you work in certain sectors, your student loan debt will be forgiven if you’ve met certain criteria.

 - What are your long-term goals?
 Do you want to retire early or pay for your children’s college education?
 Will paying off these debts early impact those plans?

 Keep in mind that in order to move to Stage Four, income from investments alone, not income from your job, has to be sufficient to pay your basic expenses.
 You need to start ramping up your investing through Stage Three.